Site last updated: Monday, December 23, 2024

 After not receiving any proposals for snow removal at the Jackson Township Park N Ride, the Butler Transit Authority board of directors is employing the help of the township’s public works department instead.

-John Paul, the executive director of the Butler Transit Authority, said Jackson Township will plow the part of the parking lot owned by the authority, and remove snow at the Park N Ride on Route 528.
+John Paul, executive director of the Butler Transit Authority, said the township will plow the part of the parking lot owned by the authority and remove snow at the Park N Ride on Route 528.

 A second contract approved by the board of directors Tuesday, Oct.
 15, will have Jackson Township shovel snow from the sidewalks at the same site.